 Lozman v.
 City of Riviera Beach, Florida

 The Supreme Court again has the opportunity to resolve this issue.
 A case out of the Eleventh Circuit, Lozman v.
 City of Riviera Beach, Florida, is currently pending before the Court.
 The case, brought against a municipality rather than the arresting officer, is attractive because it does not involve the messy issue of qualified immunity.
 But issues persist, including the plaintiff’s failure to challenge the applicability of Hartman below and the viability of the plaintiff’s claim—under the standard for municipal liability set out by Monell—that the city’s policy or custom inflicted the injury.
 While the petitioner offers convincing evidence that these problems are irrelevant, the handling of Reichle may be of greater concern for his effort.
-The fact that the Court was willing to avoid deciding the merits of the case and shelf the issue by proceeding to qualified immunity’s second prong indicates an unwillingness to confront the split directly.
+The fact that the Court was willing to avoid deciding the merits of the case and shelve the issue by proceeding to qualified immunity’s second prong indicates an unwillingness to confront the split directly.